UNICORE-EU/unicore-docs/source/index.rst

 	:align: middle

 For getting more information or support, please see the :ref:`links` and :ref:`support` page.
+The :ref:`glossary` includes a number of terms that we use in our documentation, so that you have a reference for how we’re using them.

 .. toctree::
 	:caption: Getting Support